Archtec-io/xdecor-libre/README.md

                where you put the ender chest
 * Mailbox: Lets you receive items from other players
 * Item Frame: You can place an item into it to show it off
+* Cushion: Reduces fall damage
+* Cushion Block: Reduces fall damage even more
 * Trampoline: Jump on it to bounce off.
-No fall damage
+Very low fall damage
-* Cauldron: For cooking soups
+* Cauldron: For storing water and cooking soups
     * Recipe: Pour water in, light a fire below it and throw in some food items.
 Collect the soup with a bowl
 * Chessboard: Play Chess against another player or the computer